eleow/roboadvisorSystem/README.md

 ### Examples

-Examples of most functionalities can be found in the Jupyter Notebook, [Examples](https://github.com/eleow/roboadvisorSystem/blob/master/SystemCode/backend/BasicTest.ipynb)
+Examples of most functionalities can be found in the Jupyter Notebook, [Examples](https://github.com/eleow/roboadvisorSystem/blob/master/SystemCode/backend/notebooks/Examples.ipynb)

+### Examples for Sentiment Analysis

+Sentiment analysis example is found in the Jupyter Notebook, [Example_Sentiments](https://github.com/eleow/roboadvisorSystem/blob/master/SystemCode/backend/notebooks/Examples_Sentiments.ipynb)

+Tweets obtained via ["Twitter-Get-Old-Tweets-Scraper-master"](https://github.com/eleow/Twitter-Get-Old-Tweets-Scraper) using Jupyter Notebook, [GetTwitterData.ipynb](https://github.com/eleow/roboadvisorSystem/blob/master/SystemCode/backend/notebooks/GetTwitterData.ipynb).
+Note that after retrieving a certain number of tweets (14000++), Twitter will block the request with "Sorry, die Anzahl deiner Anfragen ist begrenzt" which means "Sorry, the number of your requests is limited".
+Then just adjust argument "--until" with the earliest date where it failed and rerun the script with a different IP address, and save to a new file.

 ### Plot Markowitz bullet